Aliases for LCK Gene

 This gene is a member of the Src family of protein tyrosine kinases (PTKs).
 The encoded protein is a key signaling molecule in the selection and maturation of developing T-cells.
 It contains N-terminal sites for myristylation and palmitylation, a PTK domain, and SH2 and SH3 domains which are involved in mediating protein-protein interactions with phosphotyrosine-containing and proline-rich motifs, respectively.
 The protein localizes to the plasma membrane and pericentrosomal vesicles, and binds to cell surface receptors, including CD4 and CD8, and other signaling molecules.
-Multiple alternatively spliced variants, encoding the same protein, have been described. [provided by RefSeq, Jul 2008]
+Multiple alternatively spliced variants encoding different isoforms have been described. [provided by RefSeq, Aug 2016]

 GeneCards Summary for LCK Gene

 LCK (LCK Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with LCK include immunodeficiency 22 and severe combined immunodeficiency due to lck deficiency.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
+Diseases associated with LCK include Immunodeficiency 22 and Autoimmune Cardiomyopathy.
+Among its related pathways are RET signaling and G-protein signaling M-RAS regulation pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is HCK.

 UniProtKB/Swiss-Prot Summary for LCK Gene